Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-hcm/configure-hcm.md

     *Note: If you have an external DNS, use your own domain name instead of API Gateway URL and make sure your DNS is pointing to the API Gateway URL in the backend.*

 4. Enter the URL.
-Select the Use reverse proxy setup option.
+Select the Use search engine optimized setup.

     ![](images/hcm_rev_proxy.png " ")